MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 Complicated workloads might require several node pools with different VM size configurations to accommodate CPU and memory requirements.
 Accurately selecting and managing several node pool configurations adds complexity and operational overhead.
 [Node Autoprovision (NAP)](./node-autoprovision.md?tabs=azure-cli) simplifies the SKU selection process and decides the optimal VM configuration based on pending pod resource requirements to run workloads in the most efficient and cost effective manner.

 > [!NOTE]
-> For more information on scaling best practices, see [Performance and scaling for small to medium workloads in Azure Kubernetes Service (AKS)](./best-practices-performance-scale.md) and [Performance and scaling best practices for large workloads in Azure Kubernetes Service (AKS)](./best-practices-performance-scale-large.md) for additional scaling best practices.
+> For more information on scaling best practices, see [Performance and scaling for small to medium workloads in Azure Kubernetes Service (AKS)](./best-practices-performance-scale.md) and [Performance and scaling best practices for large workloads in Azure Kubernetes Service (AKS)](./best-practices-performance-scale-large.md).

 ## Save with Azure discounts